 Dance of the Conquest

-In addition to the traditional dances is the rather absurd Dance of the Convites, also known as Dance of the Disguises..
-Dressed in costumes appearing to have been made in Hong Kong, a plethora of personalities abound.
-Vikings, barbarians, pre-Republican Chinamen, and cavemen with bones through their noses, dance along with members of the rock group Kiss.
+In addition to the traditional dances is the rather absurd Dance of the Convites, also known as Dance of the Disguises.
+Dressed in costumes which appear to have been made in Hong Kong, a plethora of personalities abound.
+Vikings, barbarians, pre-Republican Chinamen, and cavemen with bones through their noses dance along with members of the rock group Kiss.
 Tweety Bird does the two-step with Sylvester the Cat.
-Likewise, Rev. Al Sharpton bops with boxing promoter Don King.
+Alongside, Rev. Al Sharpton bops with boxing promoter Don King.
 Michael Jackson moonwalks alone.
 Meanwhile, Bill Clinton and George Bush slow-jam together, locked in a languid and tender embrace.

 Sense of Community

 The reason I walk with the Catholics has nothing to do with religion, however.
 It`s that they speak to me and greet me.
 They ask me how I`m doing.
 When I arrive at their activities, they treat me as an honored guest.
 They invite me to partake of ceremonial dishes and drink, and pat me on the shoulder.
 Thus the Catholics provide me with an unconditional sense of community without requiring that I believe as they do.